The Final Station: The Only Traitor

-The player takes the role of a doomsday prepper named Peter who aims to reach a shelter when the Second Visitation hits.
+The player takes the role of a doomsday prepper named Peter who aims to reach a shelter when The Second Visitation hits.
 He escapes his apartment in a car and begins traveling cross country to reach the shelter, stopping at towns along the way to scavenge supplies.
 However, since the car can only carry one passenger, Peter must make decisions on which survivors he should bring with him and which to leave behind.
+Along the way, Peter can discover documents and overhear conversations revealing a faction of the government led by Arthur Vane had been secretly sabotaging humanity's efforts to combat the Visitations under the belief that the gas that is turning people into monsters is actually meant to help them, since a small fraction of those afflicted retain their minds and gain superhuman abilities.

 Peter eventually reaches the shelter, but is dismayed to discover that it has already been sealed shut.
 Peter continues on in hopes of finding another shelter at the city of Ristol.
 However, the Ristol shelter has also already been sealed shut.
 With no other choice, Peter decides to travel further west to the remote L-abs shelter.
 However, on the way there, Peter is caught in a car crash and forced to proceed on foot.
 He sneaks his way through a bandit camp where the bandits have been capturing and rounding up survivors.
-When he is discovered, Arthur Vane appears and helps him escape, but ends up transported to a surreal landscape that defies the laws of space and time.
+When he is discovered, Arthur Vane appears and helps him escape, but Peter ends up transported to a surreal landscape that defies the laws of space and time.
 Eventually, Peter encounters Vane again, and Vane offers him a place in the L-abs shelter, but Peter must murder Edward Jones first.
 Vane then leaves Peter to be rescued by Jones, who offers him a seat on his train.

 Development

-The Final Station was in development for 2.5 years before being released as a full game in 2016, and was Do My Best Games's first game release.
+The Final Station was in development for 2.5 years before being released as a full game in 2016, and was Do My Best Games's first release.
 TinyBuild is the publisher/co-developer.
 TinyBuild morphed part of their studio to port third-party indie projects to consoles alongside their development.
 This way, they could concentrate on a single large release.
 Do My Best Games started with a small prototype, which was produced relatively quickly.
 However, a couple of very important mechanics were missing from this prototype.
 Because of this, they had to make a lot of changes.
 The next step was the creation of a demo which featured all the mechanics.
 This version of the game was given to press and publishers.
-After this step did they start to build the game levels and other content.
+After this step, they started to build the game levels and other content.